nacular/doodle/docs/pointer.md

 ### The filter phase is like the "bubbling" phase in reverse

-Like bubbling, a [`PointerListener`]() is used to handle the event.
-But unlike "bubbling", registration happens via the `pointerFilter` property.
+Like with bubbling, `PointerListener` is used to handle the event.
+Unlike "bubbling", registration happens via the [`pointerFilter`](https://github.com/pusolito/doodle/blob/master/Core/src/commonMain/kotlin/com/nectar/doodle/core/View.kt#L289) property.
 This phase lets ancestors "veto" an event before it reaches the intended target.

 ```kotlin